Rosvall and Voutilainen: Continuing controversy

 The advances made by [social historians such as] E.P.
 Thompson in expanding historical writing about the working class to include the experienced, "lived" quality of history, the way the past felt to the contemporaries, are not easy to apply to Canadian working-class history.
 There are several reasons for this.
 Not only is it hard to find records from which to construct the subjective side of working-class lives, (this is presumably the case everywhere), but these records, even when they do exist, speak in the numerous languages of our ethnically fragmented population.
 The precondition to access to some of them requires a kind of double identity, an ability to be on intimate terms with some "other" Canadian experience, and at the same time the capability of communicating that experience to the mainstream culture.
 An additional problem, of course, is the highly selective nature of any such records.
 For obviously it is not some homogeneous working class, but certain self-conscious and articulate minorities who are likely to leave a record of any kind.

 Repo thus raises the question of how accurate Raffo's analysis could be, given that Raffo lacked direct access to Finnish-language sources.
 It could be charged further that Raffo's article is an inappropriate attempt to use a highly emotional and controversial event in Thunder Bay labour history as merely a case study in oral history.

 As for the second criticism, the reliance on oral history does not address many of the facts of the case.
 Voutilainen was a trapper who had maintained trap lines in the Onion Lake area for several years, and thus, intimately familiar with the area.
 How could an experienced trapper with an intimate knowledge of the local environment fall through ice and drown in (at most) three and a half feet of water?
 The testimony of the official coroner, Dr. Crozier, also raises doubts.
 Not only was his testimony highly agitated and hostile, but Crozier also belonged to an anti-union "citizens' group" formed around the time of the Winnipeg General Strike.
 Other inconsistencies include contradictory statements from the camp boss, Maki, and evidence of injuries on the bodies suggesting a struggle before their drowning.
 That violent methods were used by employers, the authorities, and/or vigilantes to disrupt or discourage union activity around this time in North America is not unusual.
-Numerous instances such as the lynching of Frank Little, the case of Sacco and Vanzetti, the Everett Massacre, or the Estevan Riot, to name only a few, clearly show that violent and brutal means were common place in class conflict.
+The lynching of Frank Little, the case of Sacco and Vanzetti, the Everett Massacre, and the Estevan Riot, to name only a few, clearly show that violent and brutal means were commonplace in class conflict.